Yasi92/Happy-Pet/README.md

 | stripe_pid | stripe_pid | max_length=254, null=False, blank=False, default='' | CharField |

-- An instance of the Order model is created before any OrderLineItem, as the latter relies on the former for a ForeignKey.
+- An instance of the Order model is created before any OrderLine Item, as the latter relies on the former for a Foreign Key.

 - OrderLineItem Model
-    - Whithin the checkout app, OrderLineItem model holds the data for each individual item in the shopping cart.
+    - Within the checkout app, the OrderLineItem model holds the data for each individual item in the shopping cart.

 | Name | Key in db | Validation | Field Type |
 | ----------- | ----------- | ----------- | ----------- |